 If you register online, you will receive an email to complete your request.
 You must click on the link in that email within 72 hours in order for your registration to take effect.
 Visit DoNotCall.gov or call 1-888-382-1222 to verify the status of, or unsubscribe, your phone number on the registry.

 Placing your phone number on this national registry will stop telemarketing sales calls.
-Even if your phone number is on the Do Not Call Registry, some scammers may still call you.
-Calls from scammers are illegal.
-Also, calls are still permitted include those from:
+But you might still receive calls from scammers and robocallers.
+Some telemarketing calls are still permitted.
+You may still receive phone calls from:

 - Some organizations with which you have a relationship